Dia-132/brain-tumor-detection/README.md

 The dataset consists of MRI scans and binary masks marking tumor regions.
 Each MRI is grayscale with an associated ground truth label.

-Note: Actual dataset is not included in this repository.
-You can upload your own dataset locally in a `dataset/` folder.

 ---